 This plaque sits to the right of the front doors.
 The National Register of Historic Places (South Carolina).

-Original Chapel built in 1842.
+The original Chapel was built in 1842.

 The view from the bluff next to the church.

-View facing the bluff (to your left) from the inside of the church.
+This view is facing the bluff (to your left) from the inside of the church.

 Pews have locks and numbers on them.
 It’s believed families were able to reserve seats for the year for a small donation and were able to lock their pews to keep their children from leaving!!!